coderbro7642/coderbro7642.github.io/resume.md

 # Ryan Mitchell
-Email: Ryanmitchell508@gmail.com
+* Email: Ryanmitchell508@gmail.com
-Mobile: 04 2358 8191
+* Mobile: 04 2358 8191
-Address: U 2/18 Bowley Street, Pacific Pines 4211 Personal Summary: I pride myself on being a hardworking, enthusiastic and diligent individual.
+* Address: U 2/18 Bowley Street, Pacific Pines 4211
+* Personal Summary: I pride myself on being a hardworking, enthusiastic and diligent individual.
 I approach situations with a sense of seeking remarkable resolutions and ensuring that all parties involved reach a harmonious outcome.
 I typically seek to work as both an autonomous individual and as part of a team.
 I am currently studying full time at Griffith University, so part time work is ideal, although would be open to considering full time positions.

 ## Education & Qualifications
-Studying a Bachelor of Science and ICT at Griffith University, Gold Coast (current, 3rd year), majoring in Geography and Networks & Security
+* Studying a Bachelor of Science and ICT at Griffith University, Gold Coast (current, 3rd year), majoring in Geography and Networks & Security
-High school: Aquinas College (8-12)
+* High school: Aquinas College (8-12)
-Certificate II in Hospitality at TAFE
+* Certificate II in Hospitality at TAFE
-Certificate II in Kitchen operations at TAFE (half a year) 2 weeks of work experience at Royal Pines Resort
+* Certificate II in Kitchen operations at TAFE (half a year)
+* 2 weeks of work experience at Royal Pines Resort
-RSA certificate
+* RSA certificate

 ## Prior work experience
-Barista work experience in high school (6 months) Woodfired pizza at the night quarter (2 years)
+* Barista work experience in high school (6 months)
+* Woodfired pizza at the night quarter (2 years)
-Napoli Zero81 Pizza and bar (2 months)
+* Napoli Zero81 Pizza and bar (2 months)
+* Delivery and stock driver at Salmat (6 months)
+* Casual at Chempro Online Warehouse (2 months-ongoing)

 ## Skills (proficient in)
-Microsoft Excel, ARCGIS, ARC Map, QGIS, R studio, coding in SQL, Python, HTML, CSS & PHP.
+* Microsoft Excel, ARCGIS, ARC Map, QGIS, R studio, coding in SQL, Python, HTML, CSS & PHP.
+* Woodfired cooking
+* Trained Barista
+* Money handling
+* Mentoring
-Woodfired cooking                            Trained Barista Money handling                               Mentoring Toxicological risk assessment			           Environmental Chemistry Monitoring
+* Toxicological risk assessment
+* Environmental Chemistry Monitoring

 ## Hobbies
+* Paintballing
-Paintballing                                               Going to the theatre Baking & cooking                                           Handball Listening to music                                         Dungeons and Dragons
+* Going to the theatre
+* Baking & cooking
+* Handball
+* Listening to music
+* Dungeons and Dragons

 ## Course list (As of 14/03/2020)
 ### Bachelor of Science (Physical Geography):